EricWay1024/Homological-Algebra-Notes/main.typ

 #pagebreak()
 = Enough Projectives and Injectives

-== $RMod$ has Enough Projectives

 #definition[
   An abelian category $cA$ is said to *have enough projectives* (resp. *injectives*) if for any object $M$ there is an epimorphism $P-> M -> 0$ where $P$ is projective (resp. a monomorphism $0 -> M->I$ where $I$ is injective).
 ]

-For most of our homological algebra to work a category needs to have enough projectives and injectives.
-We show that $RMod$ has enough projectives and injectives.
+For most of our homological algebra to work, a category needs to have enough projectives and injectives.
+We will show that $RMod$ has enough projectives and injectives.
+== $RMod$ has Enough Projectives

 #lemma[Free $R$-modules are projective.]

 #proof[
 Let $F eq plus.circle.big_(i in I) R x_i$ be a free $R$-module with basis
 $lr({x_i colon i in I})$.
-Suppose that we have a diagram
+Suppose $pi:A-> B$ is an epimorphism and $f : F->B$ is a morphism, as in the following diagram:
 // https://t.yw.je/#N4Igdg9gJgpgziAXAbVABwnAlgFyxMJZARgBpiBdUkANwEMAbAVxiRACEQBfU9TXfIRQAmclVqMWbAAzdeIDNjwEi0sdXrNWiEAEE5fJYKJlp4zVJ0AxbuJhQA5vCKgAZgCcIAWyQBmajgQSGoSWmyuBiAe3sEBQYjEPG6ePoiiIIGxoZYKWJHRqf4Z8ekMWGDaIFB0cAAW9iAakpWMaLV0tlxAA
 #align(center, commutative-diagram(
+  node-padding: (50pt, 50pt),
   node((1, 1), [$B$]),
   node((1, 2), [$0$]),
   node((1, 0), [$A$]),